Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Evolution of Policy and Regulatory Frameworks

-Key projects include the Go4ECOPlanet project (2023–2033), funded with €228M from the EU Innovation Fund (total cost €380M), targeting 100\% CO\textsubscript{2} capture from the Kujawy cement plant, with liquefied CO\textsubscript{2} transported to North Sea storage sites.
-The ORLEN–Equinor Memorandum of Understanding (March 2025) aims for 4 Mt/year CO\textsubscript{2} storage by 2035 through joint assessment of onshore and Baltic Sea sites \cite{orlen2025ccs}.
+Key projects include the Go4ECOPlanet project (2023–2033), funded with €228M from the EU Innovation Fund, targeting 100\% CO\textsubscript{2} capture from the Kujawy cement plant, with liquefied CO\textsubscript{2} transported to North Sea storage sites.
+The ORLEN–Equinor Memorandum of Understanding aims for 4 Mt/year CO\textsubscript{2} storage by 2035 through joint assessment of onshore and Baltic Sea sites \cite{orlen2025ccs}.
 The Poland--EU CCS Interconnector, a project of common interest, received €2.5M from the Connecting Europe Facility in 2024 for feasibility studies.
-Additional financing comes from Horizon Europe, the European Bank for Reconstruction and Development (EBRD), and the European Investment Bank (EIB) \cite{kawecka2022financing,dembicka2023structural}.
+Additional financing comes from Horizon Europe, the European Bank for Reconstruction and Development, and the European Investment Bank \cite{kawecka2022financing,dembicka2023structural}.

 The cement industry, accounting for 3.8\% of Poland’s CO\textsubscript{2} emissions, faces pressure to adopt CCS due to the EU ETS phase-out of free CO\textsubscript{2} allowances by 2034, with reductions starting in 2026.
 The Kujawy CCS installation, planned for 2027, aims to capture 2.5 Mt CO\textsubscript{2} annually by 2030 and potentially 100\% of emissions by 2040, though high costs (0.5--1.5B PLN per installation) remain a challenge.